 1) This indicator is suitable only for longer-term projects where you can measure not only whether farmers have tried the practice you promote but have also adopted it (i.e. use it for the minimum required period of time).

 2) If you promote a larger number of practices, consider changing the indicator to “% / number of farmers who for the past [specify the time period] followed at least X out of X promoted agronomic practices on their farms” (for example, 2 out of 4).

-4) Consider including also question on where farmers learnt the agronomic practice – this might help you to assess to what extent can the production of the given crop be attributed to your intervention.
+4) Also consider including a question about where farmers learned the agronomic practice – this might help you assess to what extent the production of the given crop can be attributed to your intervention.

-5) Even if a farmer follows the promoted practice, s/he might do so on a very small portion of her/his land.
+5) Even if a farmer follows the promoted practice, s/he might do so on a tiny portion of her/his land.
 Therefore, consider assessing also the extent to which the practices were applied – for example, on how many hectares of land.

 6) European Commission's DEVCO recommends to use two similar indicators: "Land managed using a) improved technologies and b) improved management practices (in hectares)" and "Number of hectares of where land management practices have been introduced with EU support".